Deltares/hydromt/docs/user_guide/data_types.rst

 Here a GeoPackage with the tile index referring to individual GeoTiff raster tiles is used.
 The ``mosaic_kwargs`` are passed to :py:meth:`~hydromt.io.open_raster_from_tindex` to set the resampling ``method``.
-The name of the column in the tile index attribute table ``tileindex`` which contains the raster tile file names is set in the ``kwargs`` (to be directly passed as an argument to :py:meth:`~hydromt.io.open_raster_from_tindex`).
+The name of the column in the tile index attribute table ``tileindex`` which contains the raster tile file names is set in the ``driver_kwargs`` (to be directly passed as an argument to :py:meth:`~hydromt.io.open_raster_from_tindex`).

 .. code-block:: yaml